mondo-mob/spring-gae-gcs/README.md

 Usage
 -----

-You could create endpoints in you Controller to fetch the Upload and Download urls.
+You can create endpoints in you Controller to fetch the Upload and Download urls.

 eg: